ibm-cloud-docs/vmware/vmware-esx-create-virtual-machine.md

 5. From the **Virtual Machine Version**, select **Virtual Machine Version 8**. <!-- since we are using vSphere instead of the Web Client to create it (in which case we would use version 11 instead).-->
 6. Select the **Operating System**.
 7. Select the number of virtual processors (**CPU page**) and the amount of **Memory** that you would like to create the virtual machine. **Note:** You can change the number of processors and memory about later if the resources are available.
-In the network section, you will need to connect two NICs, with NIC 1 being the Private Network and NIC 2 is the Public Network.
-The Adapter type will be “Flexible”.
+In the network section, you need to connect two NICs, with NIC 1 being the Private Network and NIC 2 is the Public Network.
+The Adapter type is “Flexible”.
 Make sure that **Connect at Power On** is selected.
 8. Keep the **SCSI Controller** screen to the default “LSI Logic Parallel”.
 On the **Select a Disk** screen, select **Create a new virtual disk**.
-The **Advanced Options** Screen and the **Ready to Complete** screen should also be left default.The creation of a new virtual machine is now complete.
+The **Advanced Options** screen and leave the **Ready to Complete** as the default.
+The creation of a new virtual machine is now complete.

 To begin loading your installation media, click the server name in the inventory list.
 Then, click **Edit Virtual machine Settings** under **Basic Tasks**.